Piracy in the Gulf of Guinea: Sea Blindness

 Sea blindness as a concept is inherent to the novelty that is the study of Maritime security and refers to a generalised 'neglect' of the importance of the sea, which also extends to the political and scholarly class.
 Sea blindness manifests in a multitude of ways, from the NATO countries being guilty of inattention in modernizing their navy, to the general populations of the UK and Australia being largely ignorant as to their regional dependence on the sea, to the UK government's substantial 'need for security, vulnerability to interruption of supply, and a weakened naval force structure'.

-This phenomenon, while not a direct cause for the rise of piracy, indicates a much broader overlook of the importance of sea matters at a global scale, from academics to policymakers, which in turn allows piracy and other maritime crimes such as environmental degradation and fishery crimes to flourish largely unbridled.
+This phenomenon, while not a direct cause for the rise of piracy, indicates a broader overlook of the importance of sea matters at a global scale, from academics to policymakers, which in turn allows piracy and other maritime crimes such as environmental degradation and fishery crimes to flourish largely unbridled.
 Maritime security has become a core issue among major global security actors, and yet the scholarly fields of International Relations and security studies have scarcely studied it, as the bulk of the literature tends to only focus on such issues in relation to the study of precise geographic hot spots or during the study of precise threats such as piracy, organized crime in West Africa and human trafficking in the Mediterranean.
 Related issues, such as fishery crimes and environmental crimes rarely go explored, as are the underlying connections between these themes.

-Given the proximity of some of the world's major capitals to coastal areas, with around 80% of the world population living within a 160 kilometres range of the coastline as of 2017, and our overwhelming dependence on sea trade, which still accounts for 90% of all our goods traded globally, (See also: Blue economy) the study of maritime security becomes of supreme importance in all its forms if we are to understand and tackle definite issues such as piracy and fishery crimes.
-Zooming out of specific maritime crimes and geographic locations and into the wider holistic study of maritime security may have the desired knock-on effect over specific issues of crime at sea by osmosis.